Malta for Digital Nomads

 Malta is an island country in the Mediterranean sea consisting of an archipelago south of Italy.
 The Maltese archipelago consists of three main islands.
 Malta, The largest of the three and home to Valletta, Malta’s capital.
 Gozo, a smaller and quieter island, and Comino, the smallest island of only 3.5 squared km.

 Malta’s affordable cost of living and it’s all year round pleasant weather have started to attract many expats and digital nomads over the years.
 With the newly launched temporary residency scheme and the ‘Nomad Residence Permit’ offering special visas and permits for remote workers, Malta will surely become one of the most ideal locations to set up as a digital nomad.
+The living cost mostly depends on personal lifestyle, but a budget between 1200/1500€ monthly guarantees a comfortable life.

 It is a vibrant, beautiful place to spend a few months or maybe a few years as a Nomad.
 The expats’ community is growing exponentially and, together with Portugal and Spain, is one of the countries with the most friendly atmosphere in Europe.